fakeyanss/Hadoop-The-Definitive-Guide-4th/part-i-hadoop-fundamentals/chapter-1-meet-hadoop/beyond-batch.md

 * Interactive SQL

-  * By dispensing with MapReduce and using a distributed query engine that uses dedicated “always on” daemons \(like Impala\) or container reuse \(like Hive on Tez\), it’s possible to achieve low-latency responses for SQL queries on Hadoop while still scaling up to large dataset sizes.
+  * By dispensing调剂 with MapReduce and using a distributed query engine that uses dedicated “always on” daemons \(like Impala\) or container reuse \(like Hive on Tez\), it’s possible to achieve low-latency responses for SQL queries on Hadoop while still scaling up to large dataset sizes.

 * Iterative processing